grafana/grafana-csv-datasource/README.md

 A data source for loading CSV data into [Grafana](https://grafana.com).

+Local CSV files are currently not supported.
+If this is important to you, let your voice be heard in [#6](https://github.com/marcusolsson/grafana-csv-datasource/issues/6).

-**Important:** This plugin is still in early development.
+> **Important:** This plugin is still in early development.
 Only use it if you intend to contribute to its development, by providing feedback.

 ![Screenshot](https://github.com/marcusolsson/grafana-csv-datasource/raw/master/src/img/screenshot.png)